 I made the cuts on our Miter Saw and was good to go!

 Assembly is a cinch – just pinch the outlet adapter between the cut sawhorse.
-Add a bulb and your lamp shade and you’re done!
+Then add a bulb and your lamp shade and you’re done!

 All in all, it took me about 20 minutes to make these and my son loves how they look in his room.